AnchalAgrahari/Theory-LifespanPrediction/thesis-02.md

 2. Keep this short, relatable, and researchable.

-We can build your thesis around these:
+We can build our thesis around these:
 | Section                | Focus                           | Example Questions                                               |
 |------------------------|----------------------------------|-----------------------------------------------------------------|
 | Sensor Comparison      | Study various sensors            | “Which sensor gives better internal crack detection?”           |